Please select a location and what language you would like to see the website in.

 After nucleating, the oysters are placed in oyster beds inside a bay with tranquil waters to recover from the surgery.
 Then, they are moved further off the coast to areas with good currents and tidal exchanges where they will be tended as the pearls develop.

 During the winter months, the metabolism of the oyster naturally slows down, and therefore the nacre of the pearl is formed in much tighter and richer layers.
 When the time comes for harvest, the oysters are taken ashore, where they are carefully opened, and the pearl removed by hand.
 These pearls are then sorted and graded, and only the very finest gems are ever used to create Mikimoto jewellery to ensure the highest standards and quality.

 Our unparalleled commitment and dedication to quality

 Mikimoto is one of a few leading jewellery brands in the world with an integrated system for design, production, sales, and after service.
 We pride ourselves in our commitment to bringing the finest pearls to our customers.
 From the moment pearls are formed in the sea, transformed into beautiful pearl necklaces until our customers put them on, we strive for our customers' satisfaction.
 Our pieces are meant to spread happiness and joy to those who wear them.
-We guarantee a first-class quality that can only be achieved through a true understanding of the beauty of pearls.
+We offer first-class quality achieved through our true understanding of the beauty of pearls.